Skip to content

 Changing Team Ownership#

-Owners must select a new owner before that can leave a team.
+Owners must select a new owner before they can leave a team.

 Kicking A Player#